keu/docs/learn/airflow-azure-data-explorer.md

 Add a connection that Airflow will use to connect to ADX.
 In the Airflow UI, go to **Admin** -> **Connections**.

-Create a new connection named `asx` and choose the `Azure Data Explorer` connection type.
+Create a new connection named `adx` and choose the `Azure Data Explorer` connection type.
 Enter the following information:

 - **Host:** Your cluster URL
 - **Login:** Your client ID